 Step 8 - Creating GoCardlessCheckoutServlet

-PaymentGatewayApi interface.
-If you take a look at the PaymentGatewayApi#buildFormDescriptor method, you will notice that it accepts a UUID paymentMethodId
+In the case of GoCardless, we need to create an additional servlet that invokes the GoCardlessPluginApi#buildFormDescriptor method.
+Normally, a client API invokes buildFormDescriptor via the PaymentGatewayApi interface.
+If you take a look at the PaymentGatewayApi#buildFormDescriptor method, you will notice that it accepts a UUID paymentMethodId as a parameter.
+Thus, this method assumes that a payment method already exists.

-to create a form where a user sets up a mandate.
-Thus, the payment method will not exist in Kill Bill at the time of invoking the PaymentGatewayApi#buildFormDescriptor
+However, in the case of GoCardless, we are using the GoCardlessPluginApi#buildFormDescriptor to create a form where a user sets up a mandate.
+Thus, the payment method will not exist in Kill Bill at the time of invoking the PaymentGatewayApi#buildFormDescriptor method.
+So, this method cannot directly invoke the GoCardlessPlugin#buildFormDescriptor method.

-method.
-To work around this, we need to create a servlet and invoke the GoCardlessPlugin#buildFormDescriptor
+To work around this, we need to create a servlet and invoke the GoCardlessPlugin#buildFormDescriptor method from this servlet.
+The client application needs to invoke this servlet and not the PaymentGatewayApi#buildFormDescriptor method.

 1